What are mood disorders?

 Research shows that those experiencing symptoms of a mood disorder benefit from a combination of both medication and psychotherapy.
 However, this does not mean that everyone needs to take medication to improve their symptoms.
 Although we can discuss this further in our sessions, you will be able to see improvement in your thoughts, feelings, emotions, and behaviors if you take an active role in the therapy process.

-I use a combination of cognitive, experiential, humanistic, and psycho-dynamic therapies to get to the core issue of what is causing and perpetuating your symptoms, and you will need to be an active participant in this process.
+I use a combination of cognitive, somatic, experiential, humanistic, and psycho-dynamic therapies to get to the core issue of what is causing and perpetuating your symptoms, and you will need to be an active participant in this process.
 I also utilize EMDR or Rapid Resolution Therapy to clear the effects of certain traumatic incidents that may be at the root cause of your depression, and those treatment effects are further enhanced by some of the somatic methods I’ve learned in Somatic Experiencing.
 I also like to incorporate hypnosis and mindfulness exercises to intensify results and move the process along quicker, but this is not required or mandatory to achieve positive results.

 The best therapy for mood disorders helps a client learn about their triggers and what has been successful for them in the past, while also building up their coping skills, self-confidence, and resilience to future stressful situations.
-If there are specific incidents from the past that are keeping a person stuck, we will utilize EMDR to process those, while also exploring problematic ways of thinking and behaving that have led you to feel stuck or hopeless.
+If there are specific incidents from the past that are keeping a person stuck, we will utilize EMDR and Somatic Experiencing to process those, while also exploring problematic ways of thinking and behaving that have led you to feel stuck or hopeless.
 Lastly, comprehensive therapy will provide you with a set of techniques and skills that will allow you to enjoy your life again and continue to build on your progress.

 Our work together will enable you to identify and break through the barriers that have been holding you back so you can finally live your best life.
 The goal of therapy is to not only decrease or eliminate symptoms, but also to empower you to take better care of yourself.
 I want you to be able to walk away from the therapy process feeling strong, confident, and ready to put your best foot forward in your family life, your job, your marriage, or whatever else you value as important.